 Please see our Entry Requirements page for general entry requirement guidance.

-Students will be required to demonstrate instrumental playing or singing skill and musical knowledge sufficient to undertake a Level 3 Music course.
+Students will be required to demonstrate instrumental playing or singing skills and musical knowledge sufficient to undertake a Level 3 Music course.

-Equivalent to three A Levels, the Extended Diploma in Music is a practical route into a career in music.
+Equivalent to three A Levels, the Extended Diploma in Music Performance and Production is a practical route into a career in music.
 The course provides opportunities to develop the practical skills and theoretical knowledge required to work in the music industry.